Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Introduction

-In particular, our method takes roots in the idea from~\cite{paredes2012exploiting}, which starts with two groups of tasks, the \maintask{} and the auxiliary tasks, which are given and known to be unrelated, and assumes the claim that joint learning of unrelated tasks can improve the performance on the \maintask{}.
-They propose to generate a shared low-dimensional representation for both the \maintask{} and the unrelated auxiliary tasks forcing these two representations to be orthogonal.
+Our method takes roots in the idea of~\cite{paredes2012exploiting}, where two groups of tasks, the \maintask{} and the auxiliary tasks, are given and known to be unrelated, and assumes the claim that joint learning of unrelated tasks can improve the performance on the \maintask{}.
+It proposes to generate a shared low-dimensional representation for both the \maintask{} and the unrelated auxiliary tasks, forcing these two representations to be orthogonal.

-The procedure from~\cite{paredes2012exploiting} exploits a linear classifier and requires the knowledge of the labels for both the \maintask{} and the auxiliary tasks.
-With our method, we aim to follow a similar process giving up on the supervision and fostering non-linear classifiers estimated by neural networks.
-The proposed method generates auxiliary tasks in such a way that their labels implicitly drive an MTL network to understand the unrelatedness between the tasks.
-Our idea is to work in a specific representation space, a product manifold, to unveil the auxiliary tasks for a given \maintask{}.
+The procedure from~\cite{paredes2012exploiting} exploits a linear classifier and requires the labels for both the \maintask{} and the auxiliary tasks to be known.
+Our method aims to follow a similar process while not requiring full supervision and using non-linear parametrizations through neural networks.
+Specifically, it generates auxiliary tasks so that their labels implicitly drive an \gls{mtl} network to understand the unrelatedness between the tasks.
+Our idea is to work in a specific representation space, a product manifold, to reveal the auxiliary tasks for a given \maintask{}.
 We get inspiration from~\cite{fumero2021learning}, who discovered the product manifold as a convenient representation basis for disentanglement.
-In particular, as depicted in Figure~\ref{fig:figure_1}, we extract task-specific features using weakly supervised disentanglement; then, we identify the most disentangled factor of variation within a subspace, and finally, we generate new labels via a clustering module to enable seamless integration with the primary task in any MTL model.
+In particular, as shown in Figure~\ref{fig:fig_detaux}, we first extract task-specific features using a weakly supervised disentanglement procedure that implements projections on orthogonal subspaces of the latent representation; then, we identify a subspace where the respective projections are maximally separated.
+Finally, we generate new labels via a clustering module to enable integration with the primary task in any \gls{mtl} model.

-This makes our proposed pipeline agnostic to the choice of the MTL model, given that the latter acts directly on the primary and auxiliary labels.
-In this way, any MTL model can be chosen, depending on several factors besides performance, such as efficiency, scalability, and resource constraints.
-In the experimental section, we utilize three different MTL models with \detaux{}, revealing its flexibility.
+In particular, this makes the proposed pipeline agnostic to the choice of the \gls{mtl} model, given that the latter acts directly on the primary and generated auxiliary labels, as shown in the bottom right of Figure~\ref{fig:fig_detaux}.
+In this way, any \gls{mtl} model can be chosen depending on several factors besides performance, such as efficiency, scalability, and resource constraints.
+In the experimental section, we test three different \gls{mtl} models with the \detaux{} framework on four different image datasets, revealing its flexibility.